📋 Table of Contents

 And this is where the shoe pinches.
 The question of the confidentiality of health data is crucial.
 OpenAI assures that the information uploaded is not used to train the AI and that it is stored securely.
 But is this enough to reassure?
 Zero risk does not exist.
 We have seen it with the multiple data leaks that have affected companies in the healthcare sector.
 So, should we really trust an AI to manage our most sensitive information?

-On the one hand, the idea of an intelligent medical assistant is attractive.
-On the other hand, the prospect of seeing your health data exposed to risks of hacking or misuse is frightening.
-The trick is to find the right balance between innovation and protection.
+On the one hand, the idea of an intelligent AI medical assistant is attractive.
+On the other hand, the prospect of seeing your health data exposed to risks of hacking or misuse, compromising health data security, is frightening.
+The trick is to find the right balance between innovation and robust protection.

 AI in the service of health: immense potential